alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 Also see GOV.UK One Login guidance to [Let users navigate to their GOV.UK One Login and sign out easily](https://www.sign-in.service.gov.uk/documentation/design-recommendations/let-users-navigate-sign-out).

-Services do not need to duplicate the menu bar used in the[GOV.UK homepage](https://gov.uk) and mainstream guidance pages.
+Services do not need to duplicate the menu bar used in the [GOV.UK homepage](https://gov.uk) and mainstream guidance pages.

 ### Plan your service level navigation and links